We use cookies on this site to enhance your experience.

 Dear Golden Hawk,

-This concern is not uncommon.
+You are definitely not alone.
 In fact, many students dislike a course at some point in their university career.
+Even I have had a few courses where the content was not for me, but the important thing to remember is that the feeling is temporary.
 (Note: If you dislike all of your courses, connect with Academic Advising.)
 The good news is that, if you are enrolled in the right program for you, you’ll still enjoy most courses you take at Laurier.

 If you dislike a course, don’t despair!
-Instead, try to find an area or theme from that course that’s of interest to you and, if possible, focus your assignments on that topic.
-Many first-year required courses provide the foundation for courses you’ll take in your senior years (years 2, 3, and 4), so keep that in mind as you attempt to think positively about courses you dislike.
+Instead, try to find an area or theme from that course that interests you and, if possible, focus your assignments on that topic.
+Many first-year required courses lay the groundwork for upper-year courses, so try to see the bigger picture.
+Even if the content isn’t your favorite, the habits and skills you build, like discipline and critical thinking, will benefit you in the long run.

 Here’s an example of what this looks like in practice: I disliked one of my first-year requirements so much that I dreaded attending the twice-a-week class.
 But when it came time to write my final paper for the course, I focused on one topic we’d discussed in detail that was of interest to me and ended up loving writing my essay!